-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Supportive devices for the feet Orthopedic or therapeutic shoes for people with diabetic foot disease.
-Radial keratotomy, LASIK surgery, vision therapy and other low vision aids. ~ Reversal of sterilization procedures and or non-prescription contraceptive supplies. ~ Naturopath services (uses natural or alternative treatments). ~ Services provided to veterans in Veterans Affairs (VA) facilities.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine foot care.
+Some limited coverage provided according to Medicare guidelines, e.g., if you have diabetes.
+Services considered not reasonable and necessary, according to the standards of Original Medicare. ~ Services provided to veterans in Veterans Affairs (VA) facilities.
 When emergency services are received at VA hospital and the VA cost-sharing is more than the cost-sharing under our plan, we will reimburse veterans for the difference.
 Members are still responsible for our cost- sharing amounts.
-Laboratory or radiology services performed for screening purposes or in the absence of disease or symptoms.
-Covered only when specifically described in the Medical Benefits Chart in this chapter
+Services required for injuries or illnesses experienced while under arrest, detained, imprisoned, incarcerated or confined pursuant to federal, state or local law.
+Covered only when provided or authorized by the Member's PCP or Emergency or Urgently Needed Services.
+Supportive devices for the feet.
+Orthopedic or therapeutic shoes for people with diabetic foot disease.